The First Love Of Alipang Havens

 When the Condor landed, Harmony and Terrance virtually exploded out the door, and sprinted to where Alipang lay.
 "Easy, he isn't going to die!" exclaimed a female paramedic kneeling beside the Moro warrior.

 Alipang seemed conscious.
 Terrance clasped his brother's right hand -- and it came off.
 Or rather, the armored skin slid off like a glove.
+"I'm molting!
+I'm molting!
+What a world!" he laughed.
+"But it's God's timing; the outer skin stayed on just long enough."

 "Don't scare us anymore!" said Terrance.
 "We need you around; since Dad's missing a _whole_ hand, who else will clean our teeth for free?
 But I'll go see Henry now."

 This left Harmony to slide in close, looking out for the intravenous tube, and then drape herself over her elder brother and hero.
 Not since the old days with Chilena in Smoky Lake had Alipang been so fervently and repeatedly kissed by a female relative.
-It felt wonderful to have Harmony clinging to him and kissing him now, and he kissed her back as much as he could.
+It felt wonderful to have Harmony clinging to him now, and he kissed her back as much as he could.

 "Forget the teeth," she told him at a pause in the clinging.
 "I need you here to attend my wedding, if I ever have one."